 (Updates with today’s trading in the final paragraph.)

-Tesla is scheduled to release second-quarter results, including revenue from initial sales in China and the U.K., on July 31 after the close of New York trading.
+Separately, the company said yesterday it will release second-quarter results, including its revenue from initial sales in China and the U.K., on July 31 after the close of New York trading.
 Tesla rose 0.4 percent to $216.35 at 9:58 a.m. in New York.
 The shares had risen 43 percent this year through yesterday.